-You can sign up for a free 220 litre home compost bin online at Get Composting.
+You can sign up for a free 220 litre home compost bin either online at Get Composting, or by calling free on 0800 316 4454.
 This is on a first come first served basis.

 Sending food waste to landfill is bad for the environment and for your pocket.
 A great way to reduce this environmental impact is to compost at home.